brcrista/idunn/README.md

 I want a way to take snapshots of my playlists -- as text files, naturally, so they can be tracked in source control!

-It's way too easy to inadvertently delete a song from a playlist (anything you delete from your library will also be deleted from any playlist).
-Having a human-readable format makes it easy to check playlist contents against the file easily and edit the file manually if needed.
-Having a machine-readable format makes it easier to script playlist creation if that's needed someday in the future.
-YAML does both.

 ## How?

 Apple Music provides a [way to export playlists](https://support.apple.com/guide/music/save-a-copy-of-your-playlists-mus27cd5060f/mac), either in TSV or XML.